currentxchange/purple-explainer/Financial-Brief.md

 WAX token (`eosio.token` contract)

 ## Utility
 🟣 PURPLE is stakable for 1 Upvote per day on 1 piece of content until the PURPLE is un-staked.[1]
 Up to 288 PURPLE can be staked per piece of content, per account.
 Purple is divisible up to 8 decimal places.
+PURPLE works across all current + future [cXc.world](https://cxc.world) mapps.

 ## Max Supply = 35,831,808 (12^7) 🟣 PURPLE